Vme TV will broadcast NuestroFest Hispanic Heritage Month Livestream

 MIAMI, Sept.
-30, 2021 /PRNewswire/ -- Vme TV (Vme Media Inc) announces it will broadcast the livestream of NuestroFest.
-The program premieres on Vme TV on Sunday October 2nd at 8:00 pm EST/ 5:00 pm PST.
+30, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Vme TV (Vme Media Inc) announces it will broadcast the livestream of NuestroFest.
+The program premieres on Vme TV on Saturday October 2nd at 8:00 pm EST/ 5:00 pm PST.

 Presented by the Greater Miami Convention and Visitors Bureau and produced by Atlantino and Brilla Media, and headlines by J Alvarez, the virtual event features a jam-packed line-up of iconic and emerging Latin music artists, mixology segments, comedy, and other creative surprises.